WPTravelteam/wp-travel/readme.txt

 Release Date: 12th April 2023

 Fixes:
-* Fixed calendar layout issue.
+* Fixed calendar layout issue in backend trip edit dashboard.
 * Fixed when changing Payment Status to paid, Payment Mode status will also be changed to full.

 Enhancement:
 * Added hook `[wp_travel_email_itinerary_pdf_attachment]` to attach itinerary PDF in the booking email. (in Pro)
-* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-5.0-release-note/ ).
+* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-6-5-0-release-note/ ).

 = 6.4.1. =
 Release Date: 3rd April 2023